 Constructor with Variable Number of Arguments

 Similar to methods with variable number of arguments, discussed in chapter "Methods", constructors can also be declared with a parameter for a variable number of arguments.
-The rules for declaring and calling constructors with a variable number of arguments are the same as the ones, described for declaring and calling with the methods:
+The rules for declaring and calling constructors with a variable number of arguments are the same as the ones described for declaring and calling methods:

-When we declare a constructor with variable number of arguments, we must use the reserved word params, and then insert the type of the parameters, followed by square parentheses.
-Finally the name of the array follows, in which array the arguments used for the calling of the method are stored.
-For example for whole number arguments we can use params int[] numbers.
+When we declare a constructor with a variable number of arguments, we must use the reserved word params, and then insert the type of the parameters, followed by square brackets.
+Finally, the name of the array follows, in which the arguments used for the calling of the method are stored.
+For example, for whole number arguments we can use params int[] numbers.

-It is allowed for the constructor with a variable number of arguments to have other parameters too in the parameter list.
+It is allowed for the constructor, with a variable number of arguments, to have other parameters in the parameter list.

-The parameter for the variable number of arguments must be the last in the parameter list of the constructor.
+The parameter for variable number of arguments must be the last in the parameter list of the constructor.

-Consider a sample declaration of a constructor of a class, which describes a lecture:
+Consider an example declaration of a constructor of a class, which describes a lecture: